gocardless/anony/lib/anony/README.md

 # Anony

 > Anony is a small library that defines how ActiveRecord models should be anonymised for
-> deletion purposes, by explicitly declaring which fields should be altered (and which
-> ones should not).
+> deletion purposes.

 ## Usage

+The main idea is that you define which fields on a model should be anonymised and, crucially, which ones should not.
+This means that when you're adding a new column to an anonymisable model, you will be reminded that you need to define the anonymisation strategy for that column.

 ```ruby
 class Employee < ApplicationRecord